Configuration Policy

 Ensure the

-policy framework is installed.
+open-cluster-managementpolicy framework is installed.
 See Policy Framework for more information.

 Installing the configuration policy controller